 One downside of living in Colebrook is that it can take a long time to commute to work.
 In Colebrook, the average commute to work is 32.05 minutes, which is quite a bit higher than the national average.

-The population of Colebrook is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.88% of adults in Colebrook have a bachelor's degree or even advanced degree.
+The citizens of Colebrook are very well educated compared to the average community in the nation: 38.88% of adults in Colebrook have a bachelor's degree or even advanced degree.

 The per capita income in Colebrook in 2022 was $60,632, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $242,528 for a family of four.